TyberiusPrime/KeyToKey/README.md

 USBKeyboard does not limit the number of simultanious keys, but the downstream translation into USB might restrict to the usual 6 key rollover.

-Above these two handlers the implementor may place other handlers that offer  for example:
+Basic features
+ * works as a regular USB keyboard
+ * arbirtrary unicode input in linux and windows

+Advanced Features working
- * Layers (which can rewrite key codes, conditionally rewrite them based on shift status or send arbitrary strings)
+ * Layers (which can rewrite key codes, conditionally rewrite them based on shift status or send arbitrary strings, again dependeant on shift)
  * PressReleaseMacros (callbacks on key press / key release)
  * StickyMacros (Tap once to activate, again to deactivate){
+ * OneShots (Press -> activate, deactivates after next any-not-one-shot key press - useful for modifiers or temporarily activated layers)
+ * SpaceCadet (Do one thing on press-and-hold, a different thing on tap.
+For example a shift key that also outputs a '('))

+ Advanced features planned
   * Leader sequences (e.g. hit `leader` h e a r t to enter a heart emoji, or an arbitrary string)
- * OneShots (Press -> activate, deactivates after next any key press - useful for modifiers or temporarily activated layers)
+  * Leader-less sequences (which don't intercept the keycodes, but then send a set of backspace presses, and then your action)
   * TapDance (Count the number of taps on a key, pass the final count to a callback)
- * SpaceCadet (Do one thing on press-and-hold, a different thing on tap.
-For example a shift key that also outputs a '('))
   * AutoShift - Short tap: lower case, longer tap: uppercase.
 Removes key repeat though.